 In 1963, TU Berlin was the first university in Germany to establish a chair in space technology.
 Now one of the world's most prestigious chairs on the subject, TU Berlin is also the university with the most satellites in orbit.

-In addition, the University of Potsdam runs a research centre for public law, media law and air and space law.
+In addition, the University of Potsdam runs a research center for public law, media law and air and space law.